JorgeMartinezPizarro/smb/README.md

 ## 🧱 Architecture Overview

 Mailer
-A minimalist Python IMAP/SMTP client that fetches incoming emails and formats them for processing.
+A mail client that scan new email and request an action to orquestrtor.

 GPT
-A local containerized inference server running a quantized model (e.g., Mistral 7B Q4) using llama.cpp or compatible backends.
+A dockerized llama model mistral 7b for text generation.

 Orchestrator
-The system core: vectorizes messages, retrieves context, assembles the prompt, and calls the model to generate responses.
+The core, that create the prompt using vectorized content, historical and predefined rules.
+It receive an email and generate a valid response.

 Database (SQLite)
-Stores historical Q&A pairs, human-verified corrections (errata), and support annotations, to improve context over time.
+Storage for metrics and other information that can be used to fix bugs and improve the system.

 ## ⚙️ Requirements

-- Docker 28.2.2 or higher
+- Docker
-- GNU Make 4.3 or higher
+- Make

 ## 🚀 How to Run